21Mewzyk/21Mewzyk/README.md

 - 👋 Hi, I’m @21Mewzyk also an Elden Lord.
 - 👀 I’m interested in AI, Machine learning, Data analysis, Database management, Python, JavaScript,
 - 🌱 I’m currently learning Python, JavaScript, NodeJS and Docker.
-- 📫 How to reach me discord: mewzyk
+- 📫 How to reach me: discord: mewzyk
 - ⚡ Fun fact: I like cats.
 I have two of them named Luna and Meowth.
 (Yes.
 Meowth like in Pokemon) And yes, they disturb me every time I'm working LOL.

 <!---